-Just how effective is that Burger King ad in the game NFL Street?
+NEW YORK Just how effective is that Burger King ad in the game NFL Street?
 Marketers have often wondered.
-Considering that more than a third (36%) of gamers actually bought, talked about or sought information about a product after seeing an ad in a videogame, per Nielsen Games, a case can be made that they are very effective.
+Considering that more than a third (36 percent) of gamers actually bought, talked about or sought information about a product after seeing an ad in a videogame, per Nielsen Games, a case can be made that they are very effective.

-Not long ago, advertising within videogames was looked upon as an exciting new venue to attract a "lost boys" demographic that had stopped avidly watching TV.
-However, the excitement wore off for some as the ROI for such an unit was difficult to prove.
+Not long ago, advertising within games was looked upon as an exciting new venue to attract a "lost boys" demographic that had stopped avidly watching TV.
+However, the excitement wore off for some as the ROI for such a unit was difficult to prove.

-Looking to get a temperature check among today's gamers, Nielsen Games polled 534 active videogame players last month on Brandweek's behalf (both are units of Nielsen).
-Of those surveyed, 11% said they purchased a brand that was advertised in a game.
-Some 19% said they talked about it after seeing an ad and 10% said they recommended the product.
+Looking to get a temperature check among today's gamers, Nielsen Games polled 534 active videogame players last month on Brandweek's behalf (both are units of Nielsen, as is Adweek).
+Of those surveyed, 11 percent said they purchased a brand that was advertised in a game.
+Some 19 percent said they talked about it after seeing an ad and 10 percent said they recommended the product.
 Eleven percent said they sought more information.
-(While no direct comparison rates were offered against other forms of media, 1% of consumers exposed to direct response advertising eventually buy the advertised product.)
+(While no direct comparison rates were offered against other forms of media, 1 percent of consumers exposed to direct response advertising eventually buy the advertised product.)

 Coke was most recalled by the Nielsen panel, then Nike, Burger King, Axe, Pepsi and Pontiac.
-"Burger King's goal is always to engage gamers in the BK brand through a medium they love," said Brian Gies, vp-marketing at Burger King, Miami.
+"Burger King's goal is always to engage gamers in the BK brand through a medium they love," said Brian Gies, vp, marketing at Burger King.
 "Throughout, it's been about knowing the target audience [young adult males] and finding relevant ways to reach them through great consumer experiences."